usaid-cs/yesterday-i-learned/random.md

 1. The first person to say ["Octothorpe taters"](https://www.google.ca/search?q=hashtag+fries&oq=hashtag+fries) was @1337 on 2018-02-02.
 1. [3.7V and 4.2V lithium ion batteries are the same thing.](https://learn.adafruit.com/li-ion-and-lipoly-batteries/voltages) They are just labelled differently.
 1. 1 Infinite Loop is [a stupid 0](https://www.google.com/maps/place/Infinite+Loop,+Cupertino,+CA+95014,+USA/@37.3320954,-122.0309105,18z/data=!4m5!3m4!1s0x808fb5b6e7b4b9fb:0x697a4332574f50d9!8m2!3d37.3320003!4d-122.0307812.)
 1. Volvo is Latin for "I roll".
 Its [logo](https://en.wikipedia.org/wiki/Volvo_Cars#Logo) is the symbol of iron, which is also used for Mars or the Male sex.
-[This means women cannot driver Volvo cars.](https://www.eatliver.com/volvo/)
+[This means women cannot drive Volvo cars.](https://www.eatliver.com/volvo/)
 1. None of the [cheesecloth grades](https://en.wikipedia.org/wiki/Cheesecloth) have the same number of threads per unit area horizontally and vertically.
 1. Bitcoin, the decentralised currency, is ruined by centralised exchanges: ["Historically we thought this thing was decentralised, there was no way to control it but what you have here is centralised exchanges.
 This is the same as a bank.
 This is something that holds the bitcoin or the digital currency on your behalf."](https://www.express.co.uk/finance/city/911809/Bitcoin-price-value-worth-latest-today-buy-USD-XRP-Ripple-cryptocurrency-Seoul-trade-video)
 1. [Indicators of low volatility (say VIX) are a sign that the tide is about to turn.](https://www.cnbc.com/2018/02/01/some-investors-are-worried-low-volatility-might-be-the-start-of-a-market-crash-heres-why.html)